Anne Francis: Television

-When motion-picture opportunities became scarcer for Francis near the close of the 1950s, she moved, successfully, to television.
+When motion-picture opportunities became scarcer for Francis near the close of the 1950s, she moved to television.
 Beginning as a guest on The Untouchables and as the title character in The Doreen Maney Story, she appeared in two episodes of The Twilight Zone ("The After Hours" and "Jess-Belle"), two episodes of Alfred Hitchcock Presents ("Hooked" and "Keep Me Company"), and three episodes of The Alfred Hitchcock Hour ("What Really Happened", "Blood Bargain", and "The Trap").
 In 1961, she appeared twice in Route 66, first in "Play it Glissando" and then "A Month of Sundays".
 Francis appeared in two episodes of the Western series The Virginian, two episodes of Columbo ("Short Fuse" and "A Stitch in Crime") and the episode "Incident of the Shambling Man" on the CBS Western Rawhide.
 She was cast in an episode of Gene Kelly's drama series, Going My Way, based on the 1944 film of the same name.
 During 1964, she guest-starred in "Hideout" and "Rachel's Mother" in The Reporter, as well as two successive appearances in The Man from U.N.C.L.E..
 She appeared in season four, episode 10 of Mission: Impossible, titled "The Double Circle".

 Honey West

 Honey West was an action drama; the character was formally introduced in the April 21, 1965, episode of Burke's Law titled "Who Killed the Jackpot?", after which it was spun off as a series that lasted one season of 30 half-hour episodes.
 Honey was a shrewd, high-energy private investigator who collaborated with assistant Sam Bolt (John Ericson) in a company that was inherited from her father.
 At home, she cared for her pet ocelot named Bruce.

-The show was cancelled due to budgetary considerations, and ABC executives imported the similarly-themed hit British show The Avengers.
+The show was canceled due to budgetary considerations, and ABC executives imported the similarly-themed hit British show The Avengers.